TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 18/John 18.19.md

 ---

-The high priest therefore asked Jesus of his disciples, and of his teaching.
+The high priest therefore asked Jesus about his disciples, and about his teaching.